CT83/Facial-Recognition-Attendance-System/README.md

 ## How do I run it? -- Ehh

-This is a high level description of what you could do, but feel free to hit me up on Hangouts at rohansawantct83@gmail.com if you are interesting in getting something like this up and running.
+This is a high level description of what you could do, but feel free to hit me up on Hangouts at rohansawantct83@gmail.com if you are interested in getting something like this up and running.
 1. [Setup Microsoft Face API](https://docs.microsoft.com/en-us/azure/cognitive-services/Face/Tutorials/FaceAPIinPythonTutorial)
 2. [Build OpenCV on a Raspberry Pi Zero](https://www.pyimagesearch.com/2015/12/14/installing-opencv-on-your-raspberry-pi-zero)
 3. [Setup up Django Server on Heroku](https://devcenter.heroku.com/articles/deploying-python)